Walks

 WalkID: 5567

-17-18 May (Sat-Sun) 2025: GNW PATONGA TO WONDABYNE STATION (M) Wendy and I are making an assault on the GNW in 2025 and 2026.
-You are welcome to join us for any of the sections.
-There will be overnight hikes and day walk options.
-Transport from the Blue Mountains is looong.
-I am happy to do pickups from Seven Hills Station if that shortens the commute.
+17-18 May (Sat-Sun) 2025: GNW PATONGA TO WONDABYNE STATION (M) Continuing our assault on the GNW.
 Day 1 - 10.5km Patonga to Mt.
 Wondabyne campsite (or possibly onto Kariong Brook).
 Day 2 - 9.6km Mt.
 Wondabyne to Wondabyne Station Total 861m ascent.
 Making this a limit of 4 as the ferry to Patonga no longer operates so we will need to be dropped to the start of the hike.
 My hubby will take the first 3 to book on after myself.
 Happy to include more than 4, but will need to discuss travel options.
 Could be an UBER from Woy Woy station, water taxi from Brooklyn or arrange your own car drop off at Patonga wharf.
 Let’s chat!
 (Unless otherwise stated ascents and descents are cumulative, eg. 100m up 59m down, 70m up etc.).
 Limit: 4.
 Map: Broken Bay and Gosford 1:25000.

 WalkID: 5610